-Green bell pepper: Adds a fresh, slightly sweet flavor and crunch.
+Green bell pepper: Adds a mild, slightly sweet crunch that balances the richness of the steak and cheese.

-Olive oil: Used for cooking the steak and vegetables, adding a rich flavor.
+Olive oil: Used for cooking the steak and vegetables, it adds a subtle fruity flavor and helps everything brown nicely.

 Technique Tip for Perfect Quesadillas